Cover Image for Funding the Founder in the AI Era

 Funding the Founder in the AI Era

-AI has changed what companies look like, what they cost to build, and how fast they scale.
-But the fundamentals of matching capital to company haven't changed — and most founders still pursue the wrong kind of money for the kind of business they're actually building.
+AI has changed what companies look like, how much they cost to build, and how quickly they scale.
+But the fundamentals of matching capital to company haven’t changed — and most founders still pursue the wrong kind of money for the kind of business they’re actually building.

 Following our May session on AI-era go-to-market and software development, this gathering turns to the capital side: how different businesses get funded, which investors actually fit, and how funding needs shift as companies move through stage transitions.